aaronicsubstances/cskabomu/DefaultPathTemplateGenerator.md

 (implementation of [IPathConstraint](https://github.com/aaronicsubstances/cskabomu/blob/main/src/Kabomu/Mediator/Path/IPathConstraint.cs) interface) in the *ConstraintFunctions* property of the DefaultPathTemplateGenerator instance.
-The third and remaining columns are interpreted as a list of arguments which should be stored and passed to the constraint function every time path matching or interpolation is requested later on.
+The third and remaining columns are interpreted as a list of arguments which should be stored and passed to the constraint function every time path matching is requested later on.
-During matching and interpolation, all checks which reference a path variable in captured path variables have to pass for the match to be considered successful.
+During matching, all checks which reference a path variable in captured path variables have to pass for the match to be considered successful.
    - first column is empty.
 Then current row must not be the first row, and the